 You have to use algorithms to your advantage, while showing users exactly what they’re looking for.
 Short-form video content like Reels and TikToks are great for showing off the best place to hang out.
 Create high quality content around everything your establishment is about to get on the algorithm.
 Show off your interiors, exteriors, your team, your chef, everything.

 Users today don’t like big influencers and the “fake” image that has come with Instagram, which means they’re looking to get to know brands.
 Partly for the sake of authenticity but also partly to assure that they are not supporting a cause they don’t believe in with their wallets.
 So, show what you stand for.
 Do you have any sustainable operations?
 Any vegan or allergy-free menu options?
 Mocktails for the teetotal visitor?
 A diverse and inclusive team?
 Your users truly want to know.

 Something that will really help your social media presence is the idea that you have something more to offer than just a good meal.
 Don’t get us wrong, you’re likely to get some attention for that if your food really does look good online, but people of all kinds are looking to share their days/nights out on social media.
 It’s not just influencers that will be taking photos in your establishment, so you better give them something to take a picture of.

 Sometimes that is some gorgeous interiors, sometimes it’s a show, like a band, sometimes it’s a gimmick.
 Maybe you’re leaning into your theme.
 Maybe you offer arcade games in a bar, maybe you offer food themed after movies or nationalities, maybe you offer events, like single nights or quiz nights, maybe you offer a quiet space for people to read.
-There are a million options, but there is a reason you’re seeing a lot of restaurants suddenly redecorate come the opening of lockdown with lots of flowers or ivy: because it looks good in a photo.
+There are a million options, but there is a reason you’re seeing a lot of restaurants suddenly redecorate come the opening of lockdown with lots of flowers or ivy: because it.
 And in the year of our lord 2022, that is what your average diner is really looking for.